19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) subsection (1)(a), (b) and (c) shall apply, with the necessary modifications, in relation to the response or further report of the Inquiry Committee as it applies in relation to the report of the Inquiry Committee.

-[19/2008 wef 15/10/2008]

 (2) If the Inquiry Committee in its report, read with any response or further report submitted under subsection (1A)(b), recommends —

 (a) that there should be a formal investigation, then the Council shall determine accordingly under subsection (1); or

-(b) that a formal investigation by a Disciplinary Committee is not necessary, the Council may, if it disagrees with the recommendation, request the Chief Justice to appoint a Disciplinary Committee .
+(b) that a formal investigation by a Disciplinary Tribunal is not necessary, the Council may, if it disagrees with the recommendation, request the Chief Justice to appoint a Disciplinary Tribunal.

 [19/2008 wef 01/12/2008]

-[19/2008 wef 15/10/2008]

 (3) Where the report of the Inquiry Committee, read with any response or further report of the Inquiry Committee submitted under subsection (1A)(b), discloses the commission of —